Ludwig van Beethoven in film: List of films

 Beethoven – Days in a Life is a 1976 feature film directed by Horst Seemann and produced by the former East German DEFA Studio for Feature Film.
 Beethoven is portrayed by Donatas Banionis.
 The film covers Beethoven's life in Vienna between 1813 and 1819.

 Beethoven's Nephew is a 1985 French-German feature film directed by Paul Morrissey and starring Wolfgang Reichmann as Beethoven.

 Beethoven was portrayed by Clifford David in Bill & Ted's Excellent Adventure (1989) as one of the historical figures kidnapped to fulfil a school history class assignment by the time travelling protagonists.
 Their clueless phonetic mispronunciation of his name as Beeth-Oven is a recurring comic device.

 Neil Munro portrayed Beethoven in the 1992 Canadian television movie Beethoven Lives Upstairs; it won a Primetime Emmy Award for Outstanding Children's Program.

 Gary Oldman portrayed Beethoven in the 1994 film Immortal Beloved, written and directed by Bernard Rose.
 The story follows Beethoven's secretary and first biographer, Anton Schindler (played by Jeroen Krabbé), as he attempts to ascertain the true identity of the Unsterbliche Geliebte (Immortal Beloved) addressed in three letters found in the composer's private papers after his death.

 In 2003 a made-for-television BBC/Opus Arte film Eroica dramatised the 1804 first performance of the Eroica Symphony at the palace of Prince Lobkowitz.
 Ian Hart was cast as Beethoven, while Jack Davenport played Prince Lobkowitz; the Orchestre Révolutionnaire et Romantique conducted by Sir John Eliot Gardiner perform the Symphony in its entirety during the film.

 In a 2005 three-part BBC miniseries, Beethoven was played by Paul Rhys.

-Released in 2005, a docudrama titled Beethoven's Hair, directed by Larry Weinstein, traces the unlikely journey of a lock of hair cut from Beethoven's corpse and unravels the mystery of his tortured life and death with scientific evidence.

-A movie titled Copying Beethoven was released in 2006, starring Ed Harris as Beethoven.
-This film is a fictionalised account of Beethoven's production of his Ninth Symphony.
+Copying Beethoven (2006), starring Ed Harris as Beethoven is a fictionalised account of Beethoven's production of his Ninth Symphony.

 In the 2020 German biographical film Louis van Beethoven, three actors play Beethoven across his life, including Tobias Moretti as the adult Beethoven.